OscarValerock/PowerQueryFunctions/README.md

 ### How can you contribute?

  - New functions.
- - Upgrading
+ - Upgrading existing functions.
  - Adding documentation to existing functions.
  - Solve open issues.

 ### Contributing guidelines
 1. Make sure to add the corresponding credits to your code.
 Plagiarism will not be tolerated.
 2. **Document your functions,** for this you can use the file  [M_FxDocTemplate.pq](https://github.com/OscarValerock/PowerQueryFunctions/blob/main/M_FxDocTemplate.pq "M_FxDocTemplate.pq")
+3. Do not duplicate code, example,  if you have a better date table, upgrade the existing instead of creating a new one.
-3. Comment your code.
+4. Comment your code.
-4. Have fun! 🎉
+5. Have fun! 🎉

 ## Other libraries
 Below, you will find other handy PowerQuery libraries that could come in handy: